 White Mage: Mirania and Calista.
 Both girls can heal party members and, in addition, the former even has the Limit Break ability to bring back lost lives), while the latter can summon arcane circles that repulse enemy attacks.

 Why Did It Have to Be Snakes?: Yurick is deathly afraid of ghosts, despite having no problem (in earlier chapters) blasting undead skeletons.
-He happens to be one of the party members on your excursion to a Haunted House and he is scared stiff.
+He happens to be one of the party members on your excursion to a Big Boo's Haunt and he is scared stiff.
 Getting shoved into a coffin doesn't help his fear either.
-Most of chapter at the Haunted House is spent listening to Yurick freak out.
+Most of chapter is spent listening to Yurick freak out.

 You Have Outlived Your Usefulness: Dagran to Zangurak, after Zangurak loses to the party and releases his arm, which has the power of the Outsider and the Arganan Bloodline.
 Dagran kills the arm and takes the power for himself.